marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 ```

 This allows me completely flush the whole repo away and create it again from
-scratch in almost not time.
+scratch in almost no time.
 I do not have to worry about creating specific
-logic to just parse files that have changed or anything fancy like that, which
+logic to just re-parse files that have changed or anything fancy like that,
-reduces the burden of maintenance.
+which reduces the burden of maintenance and makes my script very small.

 ## Outro

 One alternative to all of this is to use [Hugo](https://gohugo.io/).
 There is
 nothing inherently bad with Hugo.
 It is decently fast (written in Go) and it is
 easy to get going for a simple website.
+It is certainly better than some
+alternatives like [pelican](https://github.com/getpelican/pelican) which are
+written in Python and thus slow to compile.

-However, it doesn't particularly appeal to me because the framework seems to be
+However, Hugo doesn't particularly appeal to me because the framework seems
 too big and opinionated for what I need:

 > Hugo takes data files, i18n bundles, configuration, templates for layouts,